 In most cases, patients wear a brace for 22 to 23 hours a day, removing it only for hygiene and sports activities.
 However, some patients may only require the use of a brace at night.

-A variety of braces are available and selection is based on how many curves are present and where on the spine the curve or curves are.
-Some models provide support at the pelvis, front, back, and neck, where others provide support throughout the torso and underarms.
+A variety of braces are available, and the selection of which is based on how many curves are present and where on the spine the curve or curves are located.
+Some models provide support at the pelvis, front, back and neck, while others provide support throughout the torso and underarms.

 Patients continue to wear the brace until they have stopped growing and skeletal maturity is reached.
-At that point, A weaning process follows in which the number of hours the brace is worn per day is gradually reduced over a period of six months to a year.
-This allows the supportive muscles in the back and trunk to become stronger after a period of inactivity.
+A weaning process then follows, in which the number of hours the brace is worn per day is gradually reduced over a period of six months to a year.
+This allows the supportive muscles in the patient's back and trunk to become stronger after a period of inactivity.
 Physical therapy is also recommended, both during bracing and weaning.

 Patients with curves that continue to progress beyond 50 degrees, either with or without bracing, generally require surgical intervention.